Last updated on July 28th, 2018

 Green tea contains many beneficial bioactive compounds, including antioxidants, specifically, green tea polyphenols known as catechins.
 Epigallocatechin-3-gallate (EGCG) is the most abundant catechin in green tea, and many studies have shown its cancer-fighting abilities.
 EGCG has been shown to inhibit the growth of cancer cells, cause cancer cells to die and to prevent or slow down the formation of new blood vessels to tumors (angiogenesis).

-I use the Now Foods Green Tea Extract
+I use and recommend the Life Extension Mega Green Tea Extract – Decaffeinated

 Salvestrols / Resveratrol / Pterostilbene